jeremiecoullon/jax-tqdm/README.md

 # JAX-tqdm

-Add a progress bar to your JAX scans and loops.
+Add a tqdm progress bar to your JAX scans and loops.

 The code is explained in this [blog post](https://www.jeremiecoullon.com/2021/01/29/jax_progress_bar/).